jaswingumpella/codevision/backend/confluence-doc-structure.md

 If the list is short, they could be listed.
 If long, we may just direct the reader to the CSV/PDF or the tool.

 The idea is to communicate if the codebase seems clean or has areas of concern.

+We reference the precise exports (`/project/{id}/export/pii.csv` and `/project/{id}/export/pii.pdf`) so compliance reviewers can open the raw findings straight from the documentation package.

 7. Gherkin Features: A list of the BDD feature files (if any).
 For each feature, list its title and perhaps scenario names.
 This shows what behaviors are specified by tests.
 It might look like: